Luxury Creative Direction & Cultural Strategy

 Artists she has worked with

-Julian Brave NoiseCat (director, Sugarcane, 97th Academy Awards) Ed Archie NoiseCat (Sugarcane, 97th Academy Awards), Chief Willie Sellars (Sugarcane, 97th Academy Awards), Heather Rae Priest (producer), Johnny Sequoyah, Tantoo Cardinal (Killers of The Flower Moon, directed by Martin Scorsese), Tioreore Ngatai-Melbourne (The Convert, directed by Lee Tamahori), Gail Cowan Management, Apple Films, Netflix, Indi City, Francisco Rico, Rafa Peinador, Rebecca Baker Grenier, Jillian Dion, Joe Dion Buffalo
+Julian Brave NoiseCat (director, Sugarcane, 97th Academy Awards) Ed Archie NoiseCat (Sugarcane, 97th Academy Awards), Chief Willie Sellars (Sugarcane, 97th Academy Awards), Heather Rae Priest (producer), Johnny Sequoyah, Tantoo Cardinal (Killers of The Flower Moon, directed by Martin Scorsese), Tioreore Ngatai-Melbourne (The Convert, directed by Lee Tamahori), Gail Cowan Management, Apple Films, Netflix, Indi City, Francisco Rico, Rafa Peinador, Rebecca Baker Grenier, Jillian Dion, Joe Dion Buffalo, Justin Jacob Louis.

 Photographers she has worked with

-Brian Bowen Smith, Norman Wong, George Pimentel, Erik Madigan Heck, Davide Cossu, Casey Moore, Georgie Lawson, Kevin Cruz, Victoria Stevens, Audrey Baunez
+Brian Bowen Smith, Norman Wong, George Pimentel, Erik Madigan Heck, Davide Cossu, Casey Moore, Georgie Lawson, Kevin Cruz, Victoria Stevens, Audrey Baunez, David K. Shields, Alex Waber.

 Styling work published in